The Fog

 Other Works

 There is more work to come in this series, including sculptures, artist books, and more coded works.
 Below is an in-progress image of a cast bronze “fog self portrait” made by melting down a bronze self portrait I made in 2015.
-The berlow image shows the bronze form and the 3D printed model it was cast from.
+The below image shows the bronze form and the 3D printed model it was cast from.

 An image of a bronze fog form and the 3D form it was cast from.